D4dx-backend/ward-management/ward-management-system/CLUSTER_VISIT_DETAILS_FIX.md

 ### 1. Access the Page
 - Login as a coordinator
 - Go to coordinator dashboard
-- Click on "Cluster Visit Details" card
+- Click on "House Visit Details" card
-- OR go to "Cluster Visit Status" → click "Detailed View" button
+- OR go to "House Visit Status" → click "Detailed View" button

 ### 2. Test Data Loading
 - Page should load ward list on the left